devp2611/smart-food-delivery-management-system/README.md

 - NoSQL Database (MongoDB)
 - Python-based analytics for insights and visualization

+This project demonstrates an end-to-end data pipeline from database design to analytics and visualization.

 ---

 ## 🚀 Key Highlights
 - Designed an end-to-end database system for food delivery operations